 - We will maximise the value of your donation through Gift Aid whenever we can, and where you confirm your eligibility and consent for us to do this

-- We will communicate with you, unless you tell us otherwise , to keep you updated on how your support is helping pet welfare and share stories that demonstrate how you’re helping transform the lives of pets in need
+- We will communicate with you, where we have your permission, to keep you updated on how your support is helping pet welfare and share stories that demonstrate how you’re helping transform the lives of pets in need

 - We will only communicate with you in the ways you want us to when you tell us your preferred contact method.
 If you contact us about a change in your preferences, or how frequently you want to hear from us, we will make those changes as quickly as possible